StefMa/Upgrade-Go-Action/README.md

 **gh-token**</br>
 The gh-token that is used to create the pull request.
 Defaults to `secrets.GITHUB_TOKEN`.
 Please note that actions on the created PR won't run with that token.
 So a custom token might be desired.

+> [!IMPORTANT]
+> Using the default `secrets.GITHUB_TOKEN` requires enabling
+> "GitHub Actions are allowed to create PRs" in the repository settings.

 ## Release